-• As needed, booster doses for tetanus-diphtheria.
-Hepatitis B vaccine is now recommended for all infants and for children ages 11-12 years who did not complete the series as infants.
+• As needed, booster doses for tetanus-diphtheria, measles, and a one-time dose of polio vaccine for adults.
+Hepatitis B vaccine is now recommended for all infants and for children ages 11-12 years who did not receive the series as infants.